hfp/xconfigure/config/libint/README.md

 ## Version&#160;2.5 (and later)

-For CP2K&#160;7.x and onwards, LIBINT&#160;2.5 (or later) is needed.
-LIBINT generates code according to the requested configuration.
-The preconfigured downloads from [LIBINT's home page](https://github.com/evaleev/libint) cannot be used.
+LIBINT generates code according to a configuration and an extent that is often specific to the application.
+The preconfigured downloads from [LIBINT's home page](https://github.com/evaleev/libint) may not be sufficient for CP2K and hence cannot be used.
 Please [download](https://github.com/cp2k/libint-cp2k/releases/latest) (take "lmax-6" if unsure), unpack LIBINT, and make the configure wrapper scripts available in LIBINT's root folder.

 To just determine the download-URL of the latest version (a suitable variant can be "lmax-6"):